 First, Podia needs to know where each customer is from.
 There are strict rules around this which boils down to collecting two pieces of non-conflicting location information.

-For each customer to your storefront we start by using their IP address to determine their approximate location.
-We use this location to determine if VAT is due, and how much, so we can show accurate VAT-inclusive prices throughout your storefront for European customers.
+For each customer to your site we start by using their IP address to determine their approximate location.
+We use this location to determine if VAT is due, and how much, so we can show accurate VAT-inclusive prices throughout your site for European customers.

 At the point of checkout we confirm their IP address and gather the country from their chosen payment method (Stripe or Paypal).
 These two locations determine the country we’ll use to calculate the final VAT rate.
 If these two locations don’t match, we’ll ask the customer to explicitly choose which country they’re in.

 So the three pieces of location information collected are: